cygnus666/Circuit-Sword/Known-Issues.md

 hdmi_timings=320 1 20 30 38 240 1 4 3 10 0 0 0 60 0 **6400000** 1

-## Issue 11 - cs-hud fails to run on Retropie 4.3 due to missing libpng16
+## Issue 11 - cs-hud fails to run on due to missing libpng16
 **Cause:** The 4.3 release uses the older kernel, 4.4 uses the raspbian 'stretch' image and includes this library.

 **Solution:** An issue has already been raised and the user has solved it, information can be found here: https://github.com/kiteretro/Circuit-Sword/issues/65